helpscout/proxypack/README.md

 You can pass the `browser` and / or `domain` flag, to target specific builds and override the values in `ProxyPackPlugin` config.

 For example: `proxypack --domain=https://secure.helpscout.net --browser=firefox`.
-Will open `https://secure.helpscout.net` in `Firefox` and Proxy all the assets you've told Webpack about in `mappings` and `externalMappings`.
+Will open `https://secure.helpscout.net` in `Firefox` and Proxy all the assets you've told Webpack about in `webpackMappings` and `externalMappings`.

 ### Standalone Method